SlothSpunky77/Arch-Linux-Installation/README.md

 Regenerate using `sudo mkinitcpio -p linux` and you're good to go after a `reboot`.

 ### Gestures for trackpad:
-> `sudo pacman -S xf86-input-libinput xorg-xinput`
+> `sudo pacman -S xf86-input-libinput xorg-xinput wmctrl xdotool`
 > `paru libinput-gestures`
+> `libinput-gestures-setup autostart start`
+## Custom Configuration:
+> `sudo cp /etc/libinput-gestures.conf ~/.config/`
+Download my configuration from the files if you need it, else make your own by editing the file in the `.config` directory.